participatoryml/participatoryml.github.io/index.md

 * [Smitha Milli](http://smithamilli.com), UC Berkeley
 * [Richard Zemel](https://www.cs.toronto.edu/~zemel), University of Toronto

-## Sponsor
+## Funding assistance

 We are grateful to [Open Philanthropy](https://www.openphilanthropy.org/) for providing funding assistance for the workshop.
-We plan to use the funding to cover workshop registration fees for participants who need it.
+If you want to participate in the workshop and require funding, please write us an email to `participatory-ml-organizers` at `lists.mayfirst.org`